jemme07/pyspk/README.md

 where $\epsilon$ sets the normalisation at the pivot point, $M_{\mathrm{pivot}}$, in units of $\mathrm{M}_ {\odot}$, $\alpha$ and $\beta$ are the power-law slopes at low and high mass respectively, $\gamma$ provides the redshift dependence and $E(z)$ is the usual dimensionless Hubble parameter.
 For simplicity, we use the cosmology implementation of `astropy` to specify the cosmological parameters in py-SP(k).

-We find that this double redshift-dependent double power-law form provides a good fit to the whole range of baryon fractions in the ANTILLES simulations.
+We find that this redshift-dependent double power-law form provides a good fit to the whole range of baryon fractions in the ANTILLES simulations.

 In the following example we use the redshift-dependent double power-law fit parameters with a flat LambdaCDM cosmology.
 Note that any `astropy` cosmology could be used instead.